aborovyi/test_linux_cp/README.md

 This might be raw python code, but using of some test frameworks would be a plus.

+## Notes
+The `cp` command has an extended list op options including their combination.
+This testing repo contains a small subset of them and has an ability to extend over time.

+Only few simple flags were tested here just to demonstrate the testing approach.

 ## Installation

 This repo is a try to get more familiar with the poetry.
 To run poetry locally